HTML Input Pattern Attribute to Validate Non-Latin International Characters

 Quirks of the HTML Input Pattern Attribute Regex

-• \p{UnicodeProperty} character class supported, but the class name had to be surrounded by {} curly braces, as in \p{L}..
+• \p{UnicodeProperty} character classes supported, but the property values had to be surrounded by {} curly braces, as in \p{L}.

 • Not supported: